 Although there are a few funny lines throughout the film, the writing here is one of the film’s biggest issues.
 As the somewhat original story is dragged down by some awful jokes and very cringy moments, which again falls back on why I would’ve preferred for the film to go for more of a creepy tone over a completely comedic one.
 The colourful end title sequence of the film is also a great throwback for classic ‘Goosebumps’ fans (despite not adding much to the film as a whole).

 Overall, ‘Goosebumps’ was disappointing for me, as I was really expecting something more along the lines of: ‘Coraline’ or ‘Monster House’ on my initial viewing.
 A creepy family flick with plenty of eerie atmosphere, a few original ideas and plenty of throwbacks to the classic books.
 While I’m not completely against the idea of comedy within the story, the film simply comes down to nothing more than your standard family adventure with an over-reliance on goofy jokes, with the only difference being the slapped-on ‘Goosebumps’ name.
 Of course, I’m also not the film’s target audience, and I could definitely see some families enjoying this spooky adventure for what it is.
-A 4/10 for this one.
+Final Rating: 4/10.